LejratMesi/JavaFundamentalsCoding/README.md

 # JavaFundamentalsCoding

-In this repo you will find exercise about fundamentals JAva that I used to do with students.
+In this repo you will find exercise about fundamentals Java that I used to do with students.